arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLECallbackLED/Genuino101CurieBLECallbackLED.md

 ---
 author: 'Arduino'
-description: 'With this tutorial you use the Arduino 101 Bluetooth Low Energy (BLE) capabilities to turn on and of the LED connected to Pin 13 from a smartphone or tablet.'
+description: 'With this tutorial you use the Arduino 101 Bluetooth® Low Energy capabilities to turn on and of the LED connected to Pin 13 from a smartphone or tablet.'
 tags: [Arduino 101]
 title: 'Arduino 101 CurieBLECallbackLED'

 ---

-With this tutorial you use the Arduino 101's onboard Bluetooth Low Energy (BLE) capabilities to turn on and of the LED connected to Pin 13 from a smartphone or tablet.
-You create a LED service that polls the central and creates BLE events that are managed with callbacks.
+With this tutorial you use the Arduino 101's onboard Bluetooth® Low Energy (BLE) capabilities to turn on and of the LED connected to Pin 13 from a smartphone or tablet.
+You create a LED service that polls the central and creates Bluetooth® Low Energy events that are managed with callbacks.
 The values are sent using nRF Master Control Panel (BLE) app, available for Android and iOS.

 ## Hardware Required